piotryordanov/Digital-Garden/content/xikhdqga.md

 The adversity of a monk is the life of a monk in a monastery.
 The adversity you face is going to be of a different nature.

-But in both cases, adversity will rise and will have to be deal with.
+However, in both cases, adversity will rise and will have to be deal with.
 And people capable of cultivating patience in the face of such challenges, can experience calmer lives.
 We recognize in monks these qualities, but there is nothing stopping a lay person from having them.